KSI Kitchen & Bath is an award-winning home design and remodeling firm specializing in kitchen and bath design.

 Now that your concrete floor has a fresh stain, you’ll be able to keep it looking beautiful with simple sweeping and mopping with soap and water.
 To add a softer touch to your new floors, consider layering an accent rug on top of them.
 Your stained concrete floor will last for years!

-KSI Kitchen & Bath is a leading home design and remodeling firm specializing in kitchen and bath design.
+KSI Kitchen & Bath is an award-winning home design and remodeling firm specializing in kitchen and bath design.